MENU

 Changes in life or routine

-During pregnancy, women may constipate because of hormonal changes or the heavy uterus compresses the intestine.
+During pregnancy, women may become constipated because of hormonal changes or the heavy uterus compressing the intestine.
 Ageing may also affect bowel regularity because a slower metabolism reduces intestinal activity and muscle tone.
-Besides, people often become constipated when travelling because of disrupted regular diet and daily routines.
+Besides, people often become constipated when travelling because of disrupted regular diets and daily routines.

 Abuse of laxatives

 Long-term use of laxatives is not usually necessary and can be habit-forming.
-The colon begins to rely on laxatives to bring on bowel movements.
-Over time, laxatives can damage nerve cells in the colon and interfere with the colon’s natural ability to contract.
+The colon begins to rely on laxatives to induce bowel movements.
+Over time, however, laxatives can damage nerve cells in the colon and interfere with its natural ability to contract.
 For the same reason, regular use of enemas can also lead to a loss of normal bowel function.

 Ignoring the urge to have a bowel movement

-People who ignore the urge to have a bowel movement may eventually stop feeling the urge, leading to constipation.
-Some people delay having a bowel movement because they do not want to use toilets outside the home.
-Others ignore the urge because they are too busy or have emotional stress.
-Children may postpone having a bowel movement because of stressful toilet training or do not want to interrupt their play.
+People who ignore the urge to have a bowel movement may eventually stop feeling it, leading to constipation.
+Some delay having a bowel movement because they do not want to use toilets outside the home.
+Others ignore the urge because they are too busy or under emotional stress.
+Children may postpone having a bowel movement because of stressful toilet training or because they do not want to interrupt their play.

 Recommendations